Which type of reaction releases energy to the surroundings? | Channels for Pearson+

 Define exothermic reactions: Exothermic reactions are chemical reactions that release energy, usually in the form of heat, to the surroundings.
 This results in an increase in the temperature of the surroundings.

-Define endothermic reactions: Endothermic reactions absorb energy from the surroundings, leading to a decrease in the temperature of the surroundings.
+Identify characteristics of exothermic reactions: In an exothermic reaction, the energy required to break the bonds in the reactants is less than the energy released when new bonds are formed in the products.

-Consider the other terms: An adiabatic process is one where no heat is exchanged with the surroundings, and an isothermal process is one where the temperature remains constant.
+Compare with other reactions: Neutralization reactions, which occur between an acid and a base, are typically exothermic.
+Decomposition reactions can be either endothermic or exothermic, depending on the specific reaction.
+Endothermic reactions absorb energy from the surroundings, leading to a decrease in temperature.

-Identify the correct type: Since exothermic reactions release energy to the surroundings, they are the type of reaction that fits the description given in the problem.
+Conclude with the correct answer: Based on the definitions and characteristics, the type of reaction that releases energy to the surroundings is an exothermic reaction.

 Watch next